Inside the Hollow Tree

 I sense your arrival with the twitch of a whisker

 Amy Blyth Noble studied English and Creative Writing at Te Herenga Waka (Vic) and now writes about living with a disability and being a nerd.
 She lives in Wellington, and can be found hiding in local choirs.
-Her work has been published in Takahē, Turbine/Kapohau, Circular issue 2, and the National Library of New Zealand, and upcoming in Mayhem. @mayblyth on Instagram.
+Her work has been published in Takahē, Turbine/Kapohau, circular issue 2, and the National Library of New Zealand, and upcoming in Mayhem. @mayblyth on Instagram.

 Previous